zowe/docs-site/docs/troubleshoot/app-framework/zss-error-codes.md

   **Action:**

-  Review your security product meets all passTickets requirements.
+  Review your security product to determine that it meets all passTickets requirements.

 ## ZSS warning messages